salsita/shishito/doc/source/index.rst

 Shishito
 ========

-Shishito is module for web application and browser extension integration testing with Selenium Webdriver & Python.
+Shishito is module for web and mobile application functional testing using Selenium Webdriver & Python.
 It runs tests using included libraries and generates nice test results output.

 Features